 The EMPOWER trial is a randomized, double-blind, controlled pivotal study in 294 patients designed to evaluate the safety and efficacy of our first-generation Maestro RF System in the treatment of obesity.
-Unlike the second generation Maestro RC System, which is powered by an internal battery recharged via an external mobile charger and transmit coil worn by the patient for a short time each week, the Maestro RF System was powered by an external controller and transmit coil, which must be worn daily by the patients for the hours prescribed to receive therapy.
+The purpose of the EMPOWER trial was to measure the safety and efficacy of our Maestro RF System in obese patients after 12 months of VBLOC therapy.
+After all patients completed 12 months of follow up, the trial was unblinded and all patients, including those in the control group, had the option to receive ongoing VBLOC therapy.
+Patients will continue to be followed out to 60 months as part of the trial and we will continue to monitor average percentage EWL and safety during this extended period.
 The EMPOWER trial met its safety endpoint but did not meet its comparative primary and secondary efficacy endpoints due to an unanticipated therapeutic effect seen in the control arm.